christianbookout/spiderweb-sim/readme.md

 The results of this simulation are summarized in [this paper.](https://github.com/christianbookout/spiderweb-sim/files/15238983/SpiderwebSimFinalPaper.pdf)

-Note that the paper was not presented or made to present at SIGGRAPH.
+Note that the paper was neither presented nor made to present at SIGGRAPH.
 The formatting including volume, number, guest editors, copyright, etc. do not pertain to the project, but were a requirement to include for the paper's final submission and thus should be ignored.

 # Instructions